-The following accessory uses shall be permitted in the WC District: \
+The following accessory uses shall be permitted in the WC District:

 - a.
 All accessory uses permitted in the Design Retail Business (DRB) District. - b.
-Laundry facilities and storage areas accessory to, and for the exclusive use of, the occupants of multi-family dwellings. - c.
-Continuation of Temporary Outdoor Dining and retail outdoor activities in Response to Covid-19 In accordance with Public Act 22-1, AN ACT CONCERNING THE PROVISION OF OUTDOOR FOOD AND BEVERAGE SERVICES AND OUTDOOR DISPLAY OF GOODS, any restaurant operating with an approved temporary outdoor dining permit or retail establishment operating with an outdoor activities approval issued by the Town of Wilton as of the effective date of this amendment may continue to operate and use the area approved and as shown in that permit, until April 30, 2023, provided an additional application shall be made to the local enforcement officer for any expansion of a previously approved outdoor activity unless such expansion is solely to reduce the width of a pathway required pursuant to subdivision (1) of subsection (d) of Public Act 22-1.
-Any new temporary outdoor dining or outdoor activities will require a new application and permit in order to operate.
+Laundry facilities and storage areas accessory to, and for the exclusive use of, the occupants of multi-family dwellings.

+c.
+Continuation of Temporary Outdoor Dining:

+Any restaurant operating with an approved temporary outdoor dining permit issued by the Town of Wilton as of the effective date of this amendment may continue to operate and use the area approved and as shown in that permit provided an additional application shall be made to the Planning and Zoning Officer for any expansion of a previously approved outdoor dining.
+Any new temporary outdoor dining will require a new application and permit in order to operate.

-The use shall at all times continue to be used in accordance with all federal, state and local COVID-19 guidelines and requirements.
+The use shall at all times continue to be used in accordance with all federal, state and local guidelines and requirements,

-Such extension shall not be interpreted to create any nonconforming right and further provided that the operation of the Temporary Outdoor dining or retail outdoor activities between the suspension of the State's declared state of emergency and the expiration of this regulation-shall be deemed to be a complete and total waiver of nonconforming rights under any local, state or federal authority.
+Such extension shall not be interpreted to create any nonconforming right and further provided that the operation of the Temporary Outdoor dining between now and the expiration of this regulation-shall be deemed to be a complete and total waiver of nonconforming rights under any local, state or federal authority.

-(Amendment effective date May 6, 2022) \
+(Amendment effective date May 6, 2022)

-6. Additional Requirements for Wilton Center District: \
+6. Additional Requirements for Wilton Center District:

 - a.
 All uses, except parking, loading, outside dining, permitted signs, and any other uses specifically approved by the Commission, shall be conducted entirely within a building. - b.
 All buildings shall include a principal entrance oriented towards the public right-of-way. - c.
-Sidewalks with a minimum width of five feet shall be required: - i. in front of all new buildings, - ii. to link the entrance to the buildings to the existing sidewalk system, and

-- iii. to link the pedestrian walkways within the parking lot. - d.
+Sidewalks with a minimum width of five feet shall be required: - i. in front of all new buildings, - ii. to link the entrance to the buildings to the existing sidewalk system, and - iii. to link the pedestrian walkways within the parking lot. - d.
 The maximum front yard setback for all new buildings shall be 20 feet, excepting properties that front on Danbury Road (U.S. Route 7). - e.
 For uses requiring Special Permit approval pursuant to Section 29-6.C.4 on properties located on the east side of Danbury Road, in granting such Special Permit, the Commission may impose additional conditions requiring the provision of off-site public infrastructure and public access improvements designed to enhance, improve, or create practical, physical, or aesthetic connectivity to the train station and downtown Wilton Center, to protect public health, safety and general welfare.
 At the discretion of the Commission, the value of such improvements shall be at least \$1,000 of documented construction costs or contributed funds for each 1,000 square feet of gross floor area or portion thereof.

-7. Floor Area Ratio (FAR) Incentive - Wilton Center District: \
+7. Floor Area Ratio (FAR) Incentive - Wilton Center District: